katfsw/Rick-and-Morty-React-App-Card-API/README.md

 # Rick-and-Morty-React-App-Card-API
 Using the Rick and Morty api to display cards of the Characters

-If you run `npm i` it'll download all of the dependancies you need for the project.
-The CSS is already set up here, so is the Axios call.
-All you need to do is finish setting up the properties that we'll display on the Card that's being mapped over in CardGrid.
+I made a quick React App that you guys can clone for practice with Props!
+Everything's already set up for you, so you can Fork it, Clone it, and open it up.
+Run npm i to download the dependacies and npm start to run the server.
+Don't worry about the useEffect or Axios call, I'll explain those during Standup and why I used them.
+Focus on the properties.
+Which properties in the Card.js are missing?
+How do we access them?
+Do you know where to find the properties that we need?
+What are properties?